RoySegall/gizra.com/src/_posts/2017-07-28-where-gizra-is-sailing.md

 description: "Internal email about becoming distributed, layoffs we had, and raising the bar."
 ---

-Below you will find a real and un-touched internal letter I've sent to all Gizra employees.
+Below you will find a real and un-edited internal letter I've sent to all Gizra employees.

 It's about becoming distributed, layoffs we had, and raising the bar.